-The Ambassador for Women and Girls is responsible for high-level advocacy to promote Australian Government policies and activity regarding gender equality and the social, political and economic empowerment of women and girls, particularly in the Asia-Pacific region.
+The Ambassador for Women and Girls is responsible for high-level advocacy to promote Australian Government policies and activity regarding gender equality and the social, political and economic empowerment of women and girls, particularly in the Indo-Pacific region.

 The Ambassador works closely with foreign governments, international organisations and civil society to support measures that: eradicate violence against, and trafficking of, women and girls; promote better educational and health outcomes; protect women and girls in conflict and promote the role of women in peace-building; eliminate discrimination; and enhance the participation of women in decision-making and leadership.

 Ms Natasha Stott Despoja AM was appointed Australia’s Ambassador for Women and Girls on 16 December 2013.
 She is also the founding Chairperson of Our Watch (the Foundation to Prevent Violence Against Women and their Children).